SalomePlatform/pybatch/doc/source/principles.rst

 Implementations available today are :

-  - pybatch.plugins.slurm.plugin.Job - for Slurm,
+  - pybatch.plugins.slurm.job.Job - for Slurm,
-  - pybatch.plugins.nobatch.plugin.Job - without batch manager.
+  - pybatch.plugins.nobatch.job.Job - without batch manager.

 The parameters of a job are defined by LaunchParameters :